zoetyu/workshop-ws-04-24-chrome-extension/README.md

 Cool, you should now see the image when you open a new tab.
 (Remember to [refresh](#refresh) the extension.)

-:thumbsup: Feel free to comment out the alert at this point.
+:thumbsup: Feel free to comment out the alert at this point!

 ### Add Quotes :speech_balloon:
 Now, just a picture of Tim, though worth a thousand words, is worth more when it includes a pearl of wisdom he dropped in class.
 Fear not, we have compiled some *inspirational* quotes from class.
 You’ll find them in a json file called quotes.

-This will have two main parts:
+This file will have two main parts:
 1. Loading the quotes
 2. Picking a quote to display and adding it to the div